 Qinwei Ma

 Hi!
-I'm Qinwei Ma (ι©¬ι’¦δΌŸ), nickname Aquapony, a senior undergraduate student majoring Computer Science and Technology at IIIS, Tsinghua University (a.k.a Yao Class, directed by the Turing Award Laureate Andrew Chi-Chih Yao).
+I'm Qinwei Ma (马钦伟), you can call me Martin, or my nicknames Martini/Aquapony.
+I'm now a senior undergraduate student majoring Computer Science and Technology at IIIS, Tsinghua University (a.k.a Yao Class, directed by the Turing Award Laureate Andrew Chi-Chih Yao).
+I'm honored to start my PhD study in Fall 2026 advised by Prof. Alex Lamb at College of AI, Tsinghua University.

-In addition, I have two long-term collaborators, my high school and undergraduate classmate Jingzhe Shi and my advisor-and-collaborator Lei Li.
+In addition, I have an important long-term collaborator, my high school and undergraduate classmate Jingzhe Shi.

 Before college, I took part in the 36th National High School Physics Olympiad, winning a gold medal which directly granted me access to Yao Class.
 I also took part in the Mathematics and Informatics Olympiad.
 I studied in Shanghai Foreign Language School and studied German as my first foreign language there.